jyterencekim/jyterencekim.github.io/_posts/thoughts/2022-09-20-smart-contracts.md

 Modular contracts can be useful, but don't forget that their use may not always be in our hands.
 In contracts that embrace all in one, referential transparency is __given up__, not chosen instead of.

+(Any action upon contracts veiled in multiple layers with side effects cannot expect a certain **pure** outcome.)